unrealwork/atsd-use-cases/USInternationalTrade/README.md

   AND e.tags.cty_code > '1000' AND e.tags.cty_code NOT IN ('7740', '4350', '8500', '5080', '5160', '4790', '4610', '4799', '4802', '7320', '2771', '8220')
   AND 1000000*CAST(LOOKUP('world-gdp', e.tags.ctyname) AS number)/CAST(LOOKUP('world-population', e.tags.ctyname) AS number) <= 10273
 GROUP BY e.period(1 year), e.tags
-  WITH ROW_NUMBER(e.entity, e.tags ORDER BY SUM(e.value)-SUM(i.value) DESC) <= 1
-  ORDER BY CAST(LOOKUP('us-trade-balance-rank-2016', e.tags.ctyname) AS number)
+  -- Use partitioning to group annual records countru and selecting one row with maximum trade balance for each country WITH ROW_NUMBER(e.entity, e.tags ORDER BY SUM(e.value)-SUM(i.value) DESC) <= 1 ORDER BY CAST(LOOKUP('us-trade-balance-rank-2016', e.tags.ctyname) AS number) LIMIT 10
-  LIMIT 10